Gyppo logger: Etymology and context

 The term "gyppo" is specific to the Pacific Northwest region of the United States and Canada.
-According to E.B.
-Mittelman, it "may be a derivation from the Greek word, signifying vulture, or may simply be a derivation or corruption of the word gypsy."
-In either case, notes Mittelman, "it has something of the cunning or predacious in it."

-The term "gyppo" was commonly prepended to form nicknames among loggers, e.g. "Gyppo Jake".
 The word was introduced by the Industrial Workers of the World (IWW) to disparage strikebreakers and other loggers who thwarted their organizing efforts.
 The IWW currently uses the term to refer to "Any piece-work system; a job where the worker is paid by the volume they produce, rather than by their time."
 Mittelman quotes an editorial from the Industrial Worker on the subject:

 At present the master class of capitalists call it 'contract labor,' 'piece work,' and other fancy names...For us, the proletarians, it is 'gyppoing' and it means all that the name connotes.
 The gyppo is a man who 'gyps' his fellow workers and finally himself, out of the fruits of all our organized victories in the class war."

+The term "gyppo" was commonly prepended to form nicknames among loggers, e.g. "Gyppo Jake".

 The term lost most of its derisive connotation after the decline of the IWW's influence in the lumber industry.